 The following is an excerpt from the forthcoming book, Sure Dad, That’s How It Happened.

 One year, my friend Lee invited me to join his family for Christmas.
-Being a good Jewish boy, this was a holiday I had never celebrated, but was not unfamiliar with its various customs, and such.
-We drove up to his parent’s vacation home to be part of their annual traditions on Christmas Eve, and I was looking forward to sharing the festivities.
+Being a good Jewish boy, this was a holiday I had never celebrated, but was not unfamiliar with its various customs and such.
+We drove up to his parent’s vacation home to be part of their annual traditions on Christmas Eve, and I was looking forward to sharing in the festivities.

 Of course, what does any good self-respecting Catholic do on this hallowed evening?
 They go to pray, that’s what.
-So, I dutifully, donned my tie and jacket and went along with them to this quaint old church in the middle of town.
-It was packed so we stood in the back.
+So I dutifully donned my tie and jacket and went along with them to this quaint old church in the middle of town.
+It was packed, so we stood in the back.

-Remember, this was all new to me, so I respectively paid rapt attention.
+Remember, this was all new to me, so I respectfully paid rapt attention.
 The service seemed easy enough for me to follow, until they began singing rather unfamiliar Christmas songs.
-At one point, I quietly asked Lee when they were going to sing, Rudolph the Red Nosed Reindeer.
-He shushed me explaining that they didn’t sing it there.
-Soon after, I innocently asked if the next song would be Santa Claus is Coming to Town.
-Again, he shushed me saying that it was not a Christmas song, and they didn’t sing it there.
-Now, I’m getting a bit frustrated, as they were both songs which I had been hearing all my life, and I was pretty sure that they were sung around this time of year, so I was confused.
+At one point, I quietly asked Lee when they were going to sing “Rudolph the Red-Nosed Reindeer.”
+He shushed me, explaining that they didn’t sing that song in church.
+Soon after, I innocently asked if the next song would be “Santa Claus is Coming to Town.”
+Again, he shushed me, saying that it was not a Christmas song, and they didn’t sing it here.
+Now I’m getting a bit frustrated, as they were both songs that I had been hearing all my life, and I was pretty sure that they were sung around this time of year.
+So I was confused.

-Finally, as the service seemed to be coming to a close, and other songs were being sung, I asked him when they would be singing The Christmas Song.
-By this time, he was clearly getting annoyed, and again said, “Larry, that is not a Christmas Song and they don’t sing it here”.
-You can imagine my shock and surprise to be told that The Christmas Song was not a Christmas song.
+Finally, as the service seemed to be coming to a close, and other songs were being sung, I asked him when they would be singing “The Christmas Song.”
+By this time, he was clearly getting annoyed, and again said, “Larry, that is not a Christmas song and they don’t sing it here.”
+You can imagine my shock and surprise, to be told that “The Christmas Song” was not a Christmas song.
 Well, I knew it wasn’t a Hanukkah song, and I had heard it on the radio countless times every year during the season to be jolly, so to speak.

-So, I simply came to the conclusion that although I always found Judaism to be rather complicated, clearly, this religion was even more difficult to understand.
-To this day, I am rather amazed that The Christmas Song isn’t really a Christmas song.
+So, I simply came to the conclusion that, although I always found Judaism to be rather complicated, clearly this religion was even more difficult to understand.
+To this day, I am rather amazed that “The Christmas Song” isn’t really a Christmas song.
 Another of life’s many mysteries.
 Go figure.